 "It’s my exhibition of the year so far.
 Rarely have I left a show so inspired."

 "It’s hard not to be awestruck by the artists in this collection; Cut and Paste is undoubtedly the name-dropper of the summer."

 Eilidh Wilson, The Skinny

-Cut and Paste: 400 Years of Collage is the first survey exhibition of collage ever to take place anywhere in the world.
-Collage is often described as a twentieth-century invention, but this show spans a period of more than 400 years and includes more than 250 works.
+Cut and Paste: 400 Years of Collage was the first survey exhibition of collage ever to take place anywhere in the world.
+Collage is often described as a twentieth-century invention, but this show spanned a period of more than 400 years and included more than 250 works.

-The importance of collage as a form of protest in the 1960s and 70s will be shown in the work of feminist artists such as Carolee Schneemann, Linder and Hannah Wilke; Punk artists, such as Jamie Reid, whose original collages for the Sex Pistols' album and posters will feature; and the famously subversive collages of Monty Python founder Terry Gilliam.
-The exhibition also features the legendary library book covers which the playwright Joe Orton and his lover Kenneth Halliwell doctored with collages, and put back on Islington Library’s shelves – a move which landed them in prison for six months.
-In addition, the exhibition also demonstrates how collage remains important for the practice of many artists working today.
-Owing to the fragility of much of the work, the exhibition will not tour: it can only be seen at the Scottish National Gallery of Modern Art in Edinburgh.
+The importance of collage as a form of protest in the 1960s and 70s was shown in the work of feminist artists such as Carolee Schneemann, Linder and Hannah Wilke; Punk artists, such as Jamie Reid, whose original collages for the Sex Pistols' album and posters featured; and the famously subversive collages of Monty Python founder Terry Gilliam.
+The exhibition also featured the legendary library book covers which the playwright Joe Orton and his lover Kenneth Halliwell doctored with collages, and put back on Islington Library’s shelves – a move which landed them in prison for six months.
+In addition, the exhibition also demonstrated how collage remains important for the practice of many artists working today.
+Owing to the fragility of much of the work, the exhibition did not tour: it could only be seen at the Scottish National Gallery of Modern Art in Edinburgh.